Mental Health Facilities Dixon, IL

 North Central Bh Systems - 35.1 miles from Dixon, IL

 North Central Bh Systems is a mental health treatment center in La Salle, IL, located at 2960 Chartres Street, 61301 zip code area.
-North Central Bh Systems provides telemedicine/telehealth and outpatient treatment.
-North Central Bh Systems offers couples/family therapy, dialectical behavior therapy and group therapy to children / adolescents, adults and young adults.
-North Central Bh Systems also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at North Central Bh Systems consist of case management, suicide prevention services and supported employment.
+North Central Bh Systems provides outpatient treatment and telemedicine/telehealth.
+North Central Bh Systems offers group therapy, couples/family therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+North Central Bh Systems also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services at North Central Bh Systems consist of illness management and recovery, case management and integrated primary care services.

 Learn More